-Alternative transportation and greenways systems provide economic development opportunities for local businesses.
-Businesses that cater specifically to the needs of pedestrians and bicyclists such as sales, repair, specialty clothing and outfitting will certainly benefit from a well-designed alternative transportation and greenways system.
+Bicycle and Pedestrian transportation and greenways systems provide economic development opportunities for local businesses.
+Businesses that cater specifically to the needs of pedestrians and bicyclists such as sales, repair, specialty clothing and outfitting will certainly benefit from a welldesigned bicycle and pedestrian transportation and greenways system.
 Other non-related businesses like restaurants, coffee shops, shopping, entertainment, and convenience stores will also benefit from the increased bicycle and pedestrian traffic.